 Table 17: Proposed Variants - Set 2

-Halant ending (Only a discussion, not proposed as variants):
+Halantin Final Position (Only a discussion, not proposed as variants)

-Another case of deceptive similarity to a majority of the Devanagari user-base is of a word ending in Halant "्" (U+094D) vis-à-vis the same word without the final Halant.
+Another case of deceptive similarity to a majority of the Devanagari user base is of a word ending in Halant "्" (U+094D) vis-à-vis the same word without the final Halant.
 As the function of Halant is of a vowel killer, coming at the end, many users tend to ignore the phonetic effect of its presence/absence.
-Majority of the users would pronounce both the words in the same way, thereby creating a perception of (false) equivalence.
-However, there also exist some users which clearly require the final Halant to achieve the peculiar phonetic effect of a truncated implicit vowel sound in the end.
+Majority of the users would pronounce both words in the same way, thereby creating a perception of (false) equivalence.
+However, there also exist some users who clearly require the final Halant to achieve the peculiar phonetic effect of a truncated implicit vowel sound in the end.
 These users make a clear distinction between two words (with and without the final Halant).
-It is for this reason; the final Halant is being accommodated in the Whole Label Evaluation rules for Devanagari.
+It is for this reason that the final Halant is being accommodated in the Whole Label Evaluation rules for Devanagari.

 In these cases, the presence or absence of final Halant is clearly visible, and there is no apparent case to make them variant pairs.
-Eventually, in the light of practical experience, future NBGP revision may assess if these cases need to be considered as variant pairs.
+Eventually, in the light of practical experience, a future NBGP revision may assess if these cases need to be considered as variant pairs.

-Variant Disposition:
+Variant Disposition

-As variants mentioned in both (Table 16 and Table 17) categories are of confusingly similar, albeit of a peculiar nature, it is proposed that they be considered of "blocked" nature.
+As variants mentioned in both (Table 16 and Table 17) categories are confusingly similar, albeit of a peculiar nature, it is proposed that they be considered of "blocked" nature.

 There is no preference among these variants.
-Whichever label containing either of these variants is chosen earlier, the other one equivalent variant label should be blocked.
+Whichever label containing either of these variants is chosen earlier, the other equivalent variant label should be blocked.

-Cross-script Variants:
+Cross-script Variants

-A cross-script variant, also sometimes referred to as "Whole Label confusable", is the variant case where one label in one script can be composed in such a way that it can resemble another entire label in a different script.
+A "Whole Label confusable" is the case where one label in one script can be composed in such a way that it resembles another entire label in a different script.
+Where the similartiy reaches identical appearance, cross-script variants can be defined.

 Every individual LGR under NBGP is supposed to provide a set of cross script variants it identifies with all other scripts under NBGP.

 NBGP has ensured that not only the individual characters but also most of the akshar variations are taken into consideration during the Cross-script variant analysis of Devanagari with all the other scripts under NBGP.
-It was achieved by sharing a list of most (a word ‘most’ is used here as all the possible Consonant + Halant + Consonant+…. cases cannot be practically covered.
-Case of all the Devanagari “Consonant + Halant + Consonant” was included in the analysis.) of the akshar combinations with all the other script teams.
+This was achieved by sharing a list of most of the akshar combinations with all the other script teams. ( The word ‘most’ is used here as it is not practical to cover all the possible Consonant + Halant + Consonant+…. casesHoewer, for Devanagari, all cases of “Consonant + Halant + Consonant” combinations were included in the analysis.).

 Devanagari script has a major set of possible cross-script variants only with the Gurmukhi script.
 Cases listed in Table 18 are of the variants that are proposed to be cross-script variants between Devanagari and Gurmukhi.
 Similarly, Table 19 has the cases proposed to be cross-script variants between Devanagari and Bengali.